Two Lovers (1928 film): Plot

 Her chance to serve Spain comes when she discovers that the Van Rycke household is a secret meeting place for the revolutionaries.
 She finds a list of conspirators and sets off for Brussels to deliver it to her uncle.
 Mark insists on accompanying her.
 Along the way, he engineers a breakdown at Dendermonde, forcing them to stay at an inn run by an Innkeeper (Scotty Mattraw) and his wife (Lydia Yeamans Titus).
 During their stay, Mark’s tenderness begins to soften Leonora’s feelings, and she finally surrenders to him—until she discovers a wound on his arm.
 Recognizing it as the wound Leatherface received from Ramon in their fatal fight, she realizes her husband and Leatherface are one and the same.

 The Duke of Azar arrives at the inn with troops, answering Leonora’s summons.
 Mark, discovering her betrayal, seizes the list of conspirators hidden on her person and burns it in the fireplace.
 Nevertheless, Leonora salvages the list.
 But when she overhears Azar order the slaughter of Ghent’s citizens, she is horrified by Spanish cruelty and has a change of heart.

 Escaping from the inn, she witnesses Mark being tortured to reveal the Prince of Orange’s location.
 She also learns that Ramon died in honorable combat.
 Leonora races through the night to Ghent, confesses her actions to her in-laws, and hands over the list of conspirators as proof of her sincerity.

 Thanks to her warning, the patriots organize a daring assault on the Kasteel, the fortress guarding Ghent.
 Leonora lowers the drawbridge, allowing Flemish forces to cross a treacherous swamp and launch a surprise attack.
 Meanwhile, Azar and his troops, bringing Mark as prisoner, enter through the main gates.
 Mark is rescued just as he is about to be tortured again.

 Azar is captured, but his life is spared on the condition that all Spanish troops withdraw from Flanders.

 Though victorious, Mark remains bitter over Leonora’s betrayal.
 It is only when the Prince of Orange reveals her role in their victory that Mark’s heart begins to soften.
 Leonora appears and pleads for his forgiveness, declaring that it is he whom she truly loves.

 At last, with war behind them and understanding restored, there are no longer any barriers to their happiness.

 Production

 The working title of the film was Leatherface, an alias used by Colman's character and the title of the novel the film was based upon.
 The film premiered as a silent film at the Embassy Theatre in New York City in March 1928.
-By the time that the film was ready for general release in August of 1928, the film had already been equipped with a synchronized musical soundtrack.
+By the time that the film was ready for general release in August 1928, the film had already been equipped with a synchronized musical soundtrack.